secretary-DFs/DF-Documents/althing_2013/motions_musings.md

 * Hufi Neibig for Zine Editor
 * Adi Childs for Workers' Beer
 * Zoë Fidler for Shadow Treasurer
-* Nick FitzGerald for Shandow Treasurer
+* Nick FitzGerald for Shadow Treasurer
 * Emily Pentreath for Events
 * Saskia Neibig for Campaigns
 * Naomi Wilkins for Training